simple-crypto/SCALib/DEVELOP.rst

     make dev
     source .tox/dev/bin/activate

-It will compile the Rust library and import SCALE python files from `src/scale`.
+It will compile the Rust library and import SCAFFE python files from `src/scaffe`.
 You can then edit directly these files.
 To run tests in that virtualenv, you can run

 .. code-block::